 The area of the main sources of the Owenshree river is Sonnagh and one of the highest sources is Lough Belsrah which has a Windfarm (Sonnagh) located next to it.

-Lough Behsrah is an unusual lake located in a valley with steep sides and supposed to be quite deep.
-Its about 500m Long and average of 50m across.
+Lough Belsrah is an unusual lake located in a valley with steep sides and supposed to be quite deep.
+It’s about 500m Long and average of 50m across.

 Lough Belsrah and small channels from the windfarm flow downstream and are joined from small channels from Gortnamannagh and flow toward the ‘Soldiers bridge’

-The Sonnagh, Gortnamnnagh areas represent a significant portion of the uplands catchment and these flow to the Soldiers bridge in Gortnamannagh.
+The Sonnagh, Gortnamannagh areas represent a significant portion of the uplands catchment and these flow to the Soldiers bridge in Gortnamannagh.

 There are also areas of Killeenadeema and lower-lying Glenaclara that flow into the Owenshree river and this flows north-west under the Seven-Eye bridge at Kilchreest.

 From there the river changes direction from north-west to south-west and heads parallel to the Loughrea-Gort road toward Castledaly and Peterswell.
 It first flows through Roxborough (Lady Gregory’s birthplace) ruins and past the old steward’s house.
 From here the river flows into Isterkelly and Castleboy where it disappears into swallow holes in the streambed in Ballybackage.
 There is connectivity between these swallow holes and to the Coole Demesne river rising.

 In a normal summer the river fully disappears into the swallow holes and in fact in a normal winter this can be also be the case.
 When there are heavy winter rains, these football type of swallow holes overflow downstream into Blackrock Turlough which rises and flows through a number of small swallow holes.

 Blackrock Turlough is located on the left side of the N66 between Gort and Loughrea close to Peterswell.